harleypig/dotvim/docs/CONVENTIONS.md

 Document only non-default settings; omit default behaviors.

+Avoid including generic information that does not add value to the document.

+Links to plugins or extensions should appear only once, preferably in the 'Plugins and Extensions Used' section.
+If text refers to documentation later in the file (such as 'see XXX below') then it is ok to leave that as is.

 All documentation must be written in valid Markdown format.
 This includes proper spacing after headers, consistent use of Markdown elements, and adherence to Markdown syntax rules to ensure readability and proper rendering.

-Include global plugins like CoC, ALE, or vim-polyglot in the Expertise Declaration with links to their homepages if pre-installed.
+Suggest including global plugins similar in scope to CoC, ALE, or vim-polyglot in the `Expertise Declaration` with links to their homepages if discovered to be installed during documentation and configuration.

-For information on utility plugins like gitgutter, fzf, and fugitive, see `docs/utility.md`.
+Suggest including utility plugins similar in scope to gitgutter, fzf, or fugitive, to `utility.md` with links to their homepages if discovered to be installed during documentation and configuration.

 ## Possible Sections for Language and Configuration Documentation